Durgeshhhhhh/Ai-checker/DEPLOY.md

 1. Create an AWS account.
 2. Launch a new EC2 instance:
-   - OS: Ubuntu (22.04 recommended)
+   - OS: Ubuntu
-   - Instance type: t2.micro (or higher if needed)
+   - Instance type: t3.small(or higher if needed)
    - Create/select a key pair

 ### Security Group Settings